dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 - To compile and execute the generated tests in the same project, add JUnit 4 Library.

 ## Step 2 : Create a strategy file and run test generation
-- Create new file `teststrategy/LoginTestSuite.sdt`.
+- Create new file `teststrategy/LoginTestSuite.testspec`.
 - Allow Eclipse to add XText nature to the project.
-- Write following configuration into file `LoginTestSuite.sdt`.
+- Write following configuration into file `LoginTestSuite.testspec`.

 file LoginTestSuite.testspec: